 Neil Wagner | Warhorse and a smiling assassin that awaits India

-When the cricket nuffies were still digesting some tough cookies thrown at the Aussies in the 2019 Ashes, the Kiwis were brewing their mix of toughness in the form of Neil Wagner.
+When the cricket nuffies were still digesting some tough cookies thrown at the Aussies in the 2019 Ashes, the Kiwis were brewing their mix of toughness in the form of left-arm pacer Neil Wagner.

-The moving-on phase from the infamous 2019 Cricket World Cup super over had toned down their morale but not the spirits.
+The moving-on phase from the infamous 2019 Cricket World Cup super over had toned down their morale, but certainly not the spirit.
 If a physical demonstration of action and emotions aren't their cup of tea, the Kiwis ensured that they had all in the mix without going over-board.
 And boy, did the 33-year-old war-horse rise to the occasion.

-A series of bodyline-ribcage - directed short stuff provided for a compelling view.
+A series of bodyline and ribcage directed short stuff provided for a compelling view.
 An old-fashioned battle embroidered with the knowledge of detailed shortcomings of some of the best-known defenders of the cricket ball.
 The plan was simple and divided into two parts.
-Tackle the right-handers from over the wicket and cramp them for room.
-Similarly, if you were to bowl from round the wicket, left-hand batters would suffer a similar fate.
+Cramp the batsmen for room and prevent them from dominating the bowlers through some nasty bouncers.

 Also see – Women’s T20 world cup winner list